rust-lang/rust/text/0000-argument-lifetimes.md

 fn take_fn_simple(f: fn(&Foo) -> &Bar)
 fn take_fn(x: &'a u32, y: for<'b> fn(&'a u32, &'b u32, &'b u32))
 ```

+For higher-ranked types (including cases like `Fn` syntax), elision works as it
+does today.
+However, **it is an error to mention a lifetime in a higher-ranked
+type that hasn't been explicitly bound** (either at the outer `fn` definition,
+or within an explicit `for<>`).
+These cases are extremely rare, and making them
+an error keeps our options open for providing an interpretation later on.

+Similarly, if a `fn` definition is nested inside another `fn` definition, it is
+an error to mention lifetimes from that outer definition (without binding them
+explicitly).
+This is again intended for future-proofing and clarity, and is an
+edge case.

 ## The wildcard lifetime